Ontario Careless Driving Defence

 What the Prosecutor Must Prove

-Careless driving is broad, but it is not automatic.
-A bad outcome, angry witness, collision claim, or damaged vehicle does not replace the legal proof required in court.
+Careless driving is broad, but it’s not automatic.
+A bad outcome, an angry witness, a collision claim, or a damaged vehicle does not replace the legal proof required in court.

 Identity

-The prosecution must prove who was driving or had care, charge, or control.
-Identity can matter in parking lot cases, delayed reporting, company vehicles, complaint-based charges, and police follow-up files.
+Who was driving, or had care, charge, or control.
+Identity matters in parking lot cases, delayed reporting, company vehicles, complaint-based charges, and police follow-up files.

 Location

 The incident must occur where the careless driving section applies.
-Parking lots and private areas may qualify, but the exact location and legal fit may still matter.
+Parking lots and private areas may qualify — but the exact location and legal fit can still matter.

-The issue is whether the driving legally showed a lack of due care and attention or reasonable consideration, not simply whether an accident happened.
+Whether the driving legally showed a lack of due care and attention or reasonable consideration — not simply whether an accident happened.

 Evidence that may help